pan-i18n/pan-data/specs/Addresses.md

     * Placeholder text for input fields
     * Tooltip values when a user hovers their mouse over the input field
 * Extra information
+    * The name of the type of region, subregion, or subsubregion used in the country of this address

 The full json metadata schema can be found [here](../schemas/address-metadata-schema.json).